jk5445/parallel-primes/README.md

 ![Sieve In Action](https://upload.wikimedia.org/wikipedia/commons/b/b9/Sieve_of_Eratosthenes_animation.gif)

-To optimize the sequential code before writing a parallel version, for each prime factor *p* the code steps throught the sieve with steps of size *p* rather than checking every element for divisibility by *p*.
+Note the small deviation and optimization from the traditional Sieve of Eratosthenes: for each prime factor *p* the code steps throught the sieve with steps of size *p* rather than checking every element for divisibility by *p*.

 The parallel version splits the crossing out of elements in the sieve among the processors.
 To limit costly communication between processors, each process:
 1. generates all primes less than the square root of n sequentially